 One way of giving intracavitary radiation therapy involves placing hollow tubes in the vagina next to the tumor so that a precise dose of radiation can be inserted into the tubes and directly applied to the tumor.
 The radioactive substance is left in place in the vagina for several minutes, and patients must stay in bed during this time.
 This is most often done as an outpatient procedure.

 Another method is interstitial radiation therapy, in which radioactive material is inserted with special needles directly into the tumor.
 For this procedure, patients are admitted into the hospital.

 Side effects of radiation therapy.
 Side effects from radiation therapy depend on the dose used, the area targeted, and the type of radiation therapy.
 Side effects may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most of these side effects go away soon after treatment is finished.
 Other side effects may include the narrowing of the vagina, damage to healthy vaginal tissue, dryness of the vagina, and irritation of the intestines.
 The vagina may shorten and narrow so much that sexual intercourse is not possible.
 To prevent this, the vagina may need to be stretched with a plastic tube called a vaginal dilator several times a week.
 Talk with your health care team about possible side effects of your specific radiation therapy and how they can be managed.

 Learn more about the basics of radiation therapy.
-For more information about radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, independent website).
+For more information on radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, independent website).